Ultimate Mediterranean Diet Shopping List

-Aromatic herbs and spices are staples in Mediterranean cooking.
+Aromatic herbs and spices are great ways to up the flavor of your meals without adding more salt or sugar.
 These plant-based seasoning agents reduce the need for to add excess salt, plus they provide health-promoting antioxidants.
-Each region in the Mediterranean has different flavor preferences; however, you can count on parsley, basil, oregano, coriander and bay leaves to make frequent appearances.
-Use fresh basil to make homemade pesto, or a bunch of parsley to form the base of a zesty gremolata.
+There are so many spices that can add complex layers of flavor, the world is your oyster.
+Choose ones you like and will use regularly, whether that's coriander, cumin, oregano or cinnamon.
+Use fresh herbs like basil to make homemade pesto, or a bunch of parsley to form the base of a zesty gremolata.

 Fresh and canned seafood

 Fish and shellfish are key sources of protein and healthy fats in the Mediterranean diet.
 Omega-3–rich fish such as tuna, sardines and salmon are enjoyed fresh or canned.
 Mussels, clams and shrimp are often featured in pasta and grain dishes, or simply served with lemon, olive oil and herbs.
-Most Mediterranean patterns encourage seafood consumption twice per week.
+The Mediterranean diet encourages seafood consumption twice per week.

-Wheat is the foundation grain of the Mediterranean.
+Whole grains are an important part of the Mediterranean diet.
 Farro is one of the traditional grains used in both hot dishes and cold salads in Italy.
 Another classic grain is bulgur, which is made from cracked wheat berries and used in pilafs and tabbouleh.
 Couscous, pasta and barley are also commonly found in different regions.
 When shopping for whole grains, look for the term "whole" or "whole grain" on the front of the package and in the ingredient list—it should be the first ingredient listed.

 Legumes (dried and canned)

-One of the most prevalent pulses in Mediterranean cuisine is the chickpea, which is whipped into hummus, formed in falafel and tossed into salads.
+One of pulse popularly consumed in the Mediterranean diet is the chickpea, which is whipped into hummus, formed in falafel and tossed into salads.
 Lentils are also commonly used in soups and stews for tasty one-pot meals packed with fiber and protein.
 Black-eyed peas, kidney beans and cannellini beans are often tossed into salads with a drizzle of olive oil and fresh squeeze of lemon.

 Nuts and seeds